 Change in Company Type

 Safeway was acquired by Albertson's parent company, AB Acquisition, which is controlled by investment firm Cerberus Capital Management.
 It paid $9 billion for Safeway in 2014.
 The merger of the two grocery giants creates a company with more than 2,200 supermarkets under 16 banners, 27 distribution centers, and 19 manufacturing plants.
 As part of the merger, Safeway sold its Property Development Centers subsidiary (launched 2008), which held some $830 million in real estate assets, in late 2014.
 Also as part of the deal, the two companies sold a combined total of 168 stores in eight states.

-Safeway divides its US grocery business into nine geographically-based divisions.
+Safeway divides its US grocery business into seven geographically-based divisions.
 With pharmacies inside more than three-quarters of its stores, Safeway is a leader in pharmacy sales among US grocery retailers.
 The company also sells gas at more than 350 fuel stations adjacent to Safeway stores.
-Fuel and pharmacy sales together contributed 19% of the company's 2013 sales.
+Fuel and pharmacy sales together contributed 19% of the company's fiscal 2015 sales.
 Its bakery, dairy, and food processing operations span the US and Canada with 32 manufacturing plants, which supply Safeway stores with many of its private-label products.

 The company has been streamlining operations as of late.
 In late 2013 Safeway exited the Chicago market when it shuttered underperforming chain Dominick's.
 It also sold its Canadian operations (which had been pulling in about 15% of total revenues) to Sobeys.
 The grocery operator took its lucrative third-party gift card subsidiary, Blackhawk Network (established 2001), public in 2013 in an offering worth $230 million.
 Post-IPO, Safeway remained the majority owner of Blackhawk.
 Safeway also sold its real estate development arm, which held a portfolio worth some $830 million, in late 2014.

 Sales and Marketing